EmmanuelSunu/VisitorVault/frontend/README.md

 ## Footer

-- A global footer is fixed at the bottom of the app, containing a hyperlink to [Desiderata Information Systems Limited](https://desiderata.com).
+- A global footer is fixed at the bottom of the app, containing a hyperlink to [BethLog Information Systems Limited](https://desiderata.com).

 ## Customization